+"As a rule the friction drum was (and in some villages still is) played with the so-called 'sterre-liederen' (Songs of the Three Kings during which a star fixed on a stake is carried round, hence the name 'star-songs' about Christmas, New Year and Epiphany, anyhow always after All Saints.
+(In Flanders pigs were killed during the month of November).
 Originally there were three men: one to carry the star, who was at the same time the singer; one lantern bearer; and the player of the friction drum.
 They represented the Three Wise Kings of the Orient, and were made up with the three ritual colours, for which they used soot, blood and flour, with the symbolic meanings: black, death; red, expiatory offerings; white, life.
 (Originally the pig's blood was used to dye the hands and face.)

 Near Nederokkerzeel, there were three fixed periods when the instrument was used: (a) Christmas – New Year's Eve – New Year – Epiphany, (b) Shrove Tuesday, (c) Maunday Thursday (this also in Flanders).
-At these times there are always pig-bladders at hand since slaughtering took place (and even nowadays in some villages) at the following dates: (a) from a month after the 'alaut' (the harvest of potatoes), thus from the end of October and especially between the 15th November and the 15th December; this period is also called 'baumestijd' (the time of St. Bavo), (b) one to three weeks before Shrove Tuesday they feast and drink well.
+At these times there are always pig-bladders at hand since slaughtering took place (and even nowadays in some villages) at the following dates: (a) from a month after the 'alaut' (the harvest of potatoes), thus from the end of October and especially between the 15th November and the 15th December; this period is also called 'baumestijd' (the time of Saint Bavo), (b) one to three weeks before Shrove Tuesday they feast and drink well.
 All the tar-feasts of the guilds, fanfares and other societies take place in this period. (c) the period of the 'uitkom' (lit. the 'out-come', meaning spring), on to three weeks preceding Holy Week.
 The meat must anyhow be removed from the salt before the first hot weather.
 The bladders for use on these various occasions were hung to dry for one or two weeks.

 The rommelpot used to be played almost everywhere in Flanders but had already disappeared in most regions before the first world war and was replaced by the accordeon.
 Till 1937 the rommelpot was played in Roeselare, in the Voerstreek, Leefdael, Bertem [and others], in Westmalle till after 1945.
 In Wakken (East Flanders), a singer with the rommelpot wandered around still in 1954, and in Berendrecht, Zandvliet and Dendermonde even in 1958."

-from: Ferd J. de Hen, , Folk Instruments of Belgium: Part I. The Galpin Society Journal 25 (July 1972).
+from: Ferd J. de Hen, "Folk Instruments of Belgium: Part I," The Galpin Society Journal 25 (July 1972).
 105–110.